mstksg/inCode/copy/entries/type-levels.md

 abstract numeric literals, like `3`.
 There's a trade-off: because it's opaque, we can't pattern match on it and create or manipulate our own witnesses -- we are at the mercy of the API that GHC gives us.
 We get `+`, `<=`, `Min`, etc., but in total it's not that extensive.
 That's why I never use these without also bringing typechecker plugins (*[ghc-typelits-natnormalise][]* and *[ghc-typelits-knonwnnat][]*) to help automatically bring witnesses and equalities and relationships into scope for us.
+Everything here could be done using hand-defined witnesses and types, but we're using TypeNats here just for the sake of example.

 [typenats]: https://hackage.haskell.org/package/base/docs/GHC-TypeNats.html
 [ghc-typelits-natnormalise]: https://hackage.haskell.org/package/ghc-typelits-natnormalise